jul-sh/archive-jul.sh/src/pages/career/index.md

 - Engineered in-app modals using web technologies
 - Prototyped a chatbot in Python
 - Rebuilt the support website, increasing page views by +20%
-- Conducted & created company-wide processes for user research
+- Executed & created company-wide processes for user research

 ## Education

-- Google Developer Challenge, Mobile Web Specialist (Scholarship)
 - Law at Humboldt University Berlin

 ## Recognition